Day Trip to Chimayó

 The Weavers of Chimayó

 Did you know that Chimayó is famous for the weavings of the Ortega and Trujillo families?
 Many shops in Chimayó contain their work and other fine crafts from the region.
-Make plans to visit Centinela Traditional Weaving Arts and Ortega’s Weaving the morning you arrive.
+Definitely make plans to visit Centinela Traditional Weaving Arts and Ortega’s Weaving Shop to take home a rug, a jacket, a shawl, or a pillow.

 Weaving traditions are passed on through family generations in Chimayó.
-(Photo courtesy of Ortega Weavers)
+(Photo courtesy of Centinela Traditional Arts)

 Lunch at Rancho de Chimayó